Our cigarettes are produced in factories across the world, and each brand has its own unique recipe. Cigarettes are made from:

 No. It's nicotine that makes cigarettes addictive.
 Nicotine exists naturally in tobacco, which is the main ingredient in our cigarettes.

 We make a wide variety of international and local cigarette brands, and sell fine-cut tobacco, roll-your-own, make-your-own, cigars, cigarillos, and pipe tobacco.

 We disclose the ingredients that go into each brand of our combustible tobacco products.
 Use our ingredient finder to find out what's in each one.
 Start by selecting the country where the product is sold.

 (% in the cigarette)

 |Amount %||mg/cig -- mg/HeatStick|

-Tobacco farming is a large part of the economy of over 30 countries.
-Learn about how tobacco is grown and harvested.
+Tobacco is grown in over 30 countries.
+Learn how and where tobacco is grown and harvested.